-- 1. Remove the front panel by removing the two screws connecting the front panel to the machine. - 2.
+- 1. Remove the front panels by removing the four screws connecting the front panels to the machine. - 2.
 Lift up at the front edge and push the top panel back until it releases from the tabs connecting it to the back panel.